GreenWaves-Technologies/gap_sdk/README.md

 ## Trademarks

-Arm® Mbed™ OS are registered trademarks or trademarks of Arm Limited (or its subsidiaries) in the USand/or elsewhere.
+Arm® Mbed™ OS are registered trademarks or trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.